ove/ove-docs/docs/INSTALLATION.md

 docker-compose -f docker-compose.ove.yml up --no-start
 ```

-Once the installation procedure has completed and OVE has been started, the successful installation of OVE can be verified by accessing the OVE API docs (located at: `http://OVE_CORE_HOST:PORT/api-docs` as explained [Running OVE](#running-ove) section) using a web browser.
+Once the installation procedure has completed and OVE has been started, the successful installation of OVE can be verified by accessing the OVE API docs (located at: `http://OVE_CORE_HOST:PORT/api-docs` as noted in the [Running OVE](#running-ove) section) using a web browser.

 To install and start [**OVE Asset Services**](https://github.com/ove/ove-asset-services) on Docker run: